-A. Choose foods as your first source of vitamins and nutrients.
+A. Choose a variety of whole foods as your first source of vitamins and other nutrients.
+This is the best way to get the nutrients your body needs.
 You may not need supplements.
-If you do need them, your doctor or registered dietitian will direct you to take the appropriate supplement or vitamin.
-The best way to include nutrients, however, is by eating whole foods.
-Ask your doctor before taking any supplements, vitamins or herbs, as any of them may interact with medications you are taking.
+If you do need them, your doctor or a registered dietitian can advise you on which supplements to take.
+Ask your doctor before taking any supplements, vitamins, or herbs, as they may interact with medications you are taking.

-- Use smaller plates for your food so you do not feel under-served or tempted to fill up a larger plate with extra servings. - When eating at home, make your plate in the kitchen and do not have serving bowls at the table with you.
+- Know the size of your bowls, cups and plates.
+Measure how much your bowls, glasses, cups and plates hold. - Example: Pour your breakfast cereal into your regular bowl.
+Then, pour it into a measuring cup.
+How many cups of cereal do you eat when you use this bowl?
+According to the Nutrition Facts label of your cereal, how much is one serving? - Use smaller plates for your food so you do not feel under-served or tempted to fill up a larger plate with extra servings. - When eating at home, make your plate in the kitchen and do not have serving bowls at the table with you.
 It is tempting to eat more when food is within reach. - Restaurant portions are often more than a single serving.
 Ask for a to-go box before you start to eat.
-This can help to avoid overeating.
-Put half of your food in the box, put it away, and then finish the smaller portion that's left on your plate. - The chart on page 7 explains the serving sizes of common foods.
+Put half of your food in the box, put it away, and then finish the smaller portion that's left on your plate.
+This can help you avoid overeating.

+• The chart on page 9 explains the serving sizes of common foods.
 Use the visual cues in this chart to "eyeball" your portions so you know how many servings you are actually eating.
 You can also check the Nutrition Facts label to learn the serving size of a food.